 Idaho Chili is not complicated, it's just hearty, thick and meaty.
 Make this your go-to, scratch-made family chili recipe!
-I think it's the perfect combination of meat, beans and a sauce that's seasoned with just the right amount of spice.
-I make this at least two or three times a month and serve it with either tortillas or cornbread.
-It's the best chili.
+It's the perfect combination of meat, beans and a sauce that's seasoned with just the right amount of spice.
+Make it on the stovetop or in the Crockpot.
+Serve Idaho Chili with tortillas, cornbread or Four Ingredient Basic Biscuits.

 - ground beef